opennetworkinglab/aether-docs/developer/aiab.rst

         images import /tmp/lte-uesoftmodem.tar

 The above commands save the local Docker image `omecproject/lte-uesoftmodem:1.1.0` in a tarball, and then upload the tarball into the containerd registry where it is available for use by RKE2.
+Of course you should replace `omecproject/lte-uesoftmodem:1.1.0` with the name of your image.

 If you know that you are going to be using AiaB to test locally-built images, probably the easiest thing to do is to use the Kubespray installer.
 If you have already installed using RKE2 and you want to switch to Kubespray, first